geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:20:30](https://www.youtube.com/watch?v=sc6cckdAXy8&t=1230)]
 I don't like the idea of it being our own driver.
-I would also...
+I would also..
 I would be so happy if the AM driver can lower the power draw of these things.
 It's costing us like $3,000 a month to keep these machines idle.
 And yeah, I looked into it a bit.
 It can't lower the mClock.
 So the mClock is always running at 2 gigahertz.

 ##### **Nimlgen** [[00:20:52](https://www.youtube.com/watch?v=sc6cckdAXy8&t=1252)]
 Yeah.
 I mean, it's possible in hardware.
 So yeah, we definitely can do this in AM.